jundalisay/spblist/content/en/social/economics/principles/part-4/chapter-06.md

 In today's world, the merchant class dominates and is free to remove its capital anytime.
 When China opened up, American companies left the US, leaving a lot of Americans unemployed.

-> Update October 2023: After China's government tightened its grip during Covid, foreign companies also left China and moved elsewhere, such as to Vietnam.
+{{< u d="October 2023" u="After China's government tightened its grip during Covid, foreign companies also left China and moved elsewhere, such as to Vietnam." >}}

 {{< q a="Smith" c="The Wealth of Nations Simplified, Book 3" >}}
 A merchant is not the citizen of any particular country.He is indifferent on from where he carries on his trade.
 He will remove his capital and all the industry it supports, from one country to another with very little disgust.
 No part of it can belong to any particular country, till it has been spread in that country, in buildings or in the improvement of lands.